JuliaParallel/DeploymentsOnHPC/nersc/README.md

 └── Project.toml
 ```

+To gerenate these, please run `./entrypoint.sh
+./nersc/environments/templates/render.sh` (there is no `_tmp` equivalent).

 #### How Environments are Generated

 The Julia environments at NERSC are a outer product covering all combinations